Osteoporosis: Diagnosis

 Osteoporosis often has no clear symptoms in the early stages, making it difficult to detect without screening.
-However, you may experience signs such as unexplained back pain, loss of height, or a stooped posture as the condition progresses.
+However, patients may experience signs such as unexplained back pain, loss of height, or a stooped posture as the condition progresses.
 Osteoporosis can be diagnosed using conventional radiography and by measuring the bone mineral density (BMD).
 The most popular method of measuring BMD is dual-energy X-ray absorptiometry.

-In addition to the detection of abnormal BMD, the diagnosis of osteoporosis requires investigations into potentially modifiable underlying causes; this may be done with blood tests.
+In addition to detecting abnormal BMD, the diagnosis of osteoporosis requires investigations into potentially modifiable underlying causes; this may be done with blood tests.
 Depending on the likelihood of an underlying problem, investigations for cancer with metastasis to the bone, multiple myeloma, Cushing's disease, and other above-mentioned causes may be performed.

 Conventional radiography

 Conventional radiography is useful, both by itself and in conjunction with CT or MRI, for detecting complications of osteopenia (reduced bone mass; pre-osteoporosis), such as fractures; for differential diagnosis of osteopenia; or follow-up examinations in specific clinical settings, such as soft tissue calcifications, secondary hyperparathyroidism, or osteomalacia in renal osteodystrophy.
-However, radiography is relatively insensitive to the detection of early disease and requires a substantial amount of bone loss (about 30%) to be apparent on X-ray images.
+However, radiography is relatively insensitive to early disease and requires substantial bone loss (about 30%) to be apparent on X-ray images.

 The main radiographic features of generalized osteoporosis are cortical thinning and increased radiolucency.
 Frequent complications of osteoporosis are vertebral fractures, for which spinal radiography can help considerably in diagnosis and follow-up.
-Vertebral height measurements can be objectively made using plain-film X-rays by using several methods, such as height loss together with area reduction, particularly when looking at vertical deformity in T4-L4, or by determining a spinal fracture index that takes into account the number of vertebrae involved.
+Vertebral height measurements can be objectively made using plain-film X-rays by using several methods, such as height loss with area reduction, particularly when looking at vertical deformity in T4-L4, or by determining a spinal fracture index that accounts for the number of vertebrae involved.
 Involvement of multiple vertebral bodies leads to kyphosis of the thoracic spine, leading to what is known as dowager's hump.